tendenci/tendenci/THEMING.md

 #### Libraries

-Because the `header.html` template is included on other templates, we don't need to extend another template with `theme_extends`.
+Because the `header.html` template is included on other templates, we don't need to extend another template with `extends`.

 We DO need to load any libraries we use.
 The most common ones used in headers are shown below